-13. (1) The rector and the vice-rectors remain members of Council for as long as they hold office.
+- 13. (1) The persons appointed to posts referred to in subparagraphs 12(1)(a) and (b) remain members of Council for as long as they hold office. - (2) The term of office of student members is one year, provided that their membership automatically terminates upon the member ceasing to be a registered student.

-- (2) The term of office of student members is one year, provided that their membership automatically terminates upon the member ceasing to be a registered student. - (3) The term of office of representatives of Senate, the permanent academic staff and the permanent non-academic staff is two years. - (4) The representative of the IF serves on Council for a term equal to his or her term on the IF and as such until the end of the calendar year. - (5) The term of office of all other members is four years. - (6) Members may be re-elected.
+- (3) The term of office of representatives of Senate, the permanent academic staff and the permanent non-academic staff is two years. - (4) The term of office of all other members is four years. - (5) Members may be re-elected for no more than three consecutive terms as applicable to the various terms of office.